darkshark007/archon/README.md

   -l, --elo         Calculates the elo for the run
-  -m, --all-maps    Runs all teams specified on all maps in maps/ -o, --host        Specify a host for the tournament for VsWorld -r, --replay-dir  Specify the directory to save the replays in    [default: "replays"] -s, --series      Players play the maps in series instead 1 by 1 -t, --all-teams   Runs all teams in src/ on the specified maps
+  -m, --all-maps    Runs all teams specified on all maps in maps/ -o, --host        Specify a host for the tournament for VsWorld -p, --processes   Specify the number of simultaneous processes used to run matches -r, --replay-dir  Specify the directory to save the replays in    [default: "replays"] -s, --series      Players play the maps in series instead 1 by 1 -t, --all-teams   Runs all teams in src/ on the specified maps